Red Sox vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- The Red Sox's previous 10 matchups have not had a spread posted by sportsbooks.
+- The last 10 Red Sox contests have not had a spread posted by bookmakers.

 Red Sox Betting Records & Stats

-- The Red Sox have won in six, or 40%, of the 15 contests they have been named as odds-on underdogs this year.
+- The Red Sox have been chosen as underdogs in 16 games this year and have walked away with the win seven times (43.8%) in those games.

-- Boston is 4-5 this season when entering a game as the underdog by +115 or more on the moneyline.
+- This season, Boston has won four of its seven games when it's the underdog by at least +120 on the moneyline.

-- The Red Sox have an implied victory probability of 46.5% according to the moneyline set by sportsbooks for this matchup.
+- The Red Sox have an implied victory probability of 45.5% according to the moneyline set for this matchup.

-- Boston's games have gone over the total in 20 of its 30 chances.
+- So far this season, Boston and its opponents have hit the over in 21 of its 31 games with a total.

 - The Red Sox have yet play a game with a spread this season.